 Alloys of Copper

 One of the most important characteristics of copper is that it can easily be combined with other metals and non-metals.
 By combining with a small amount of tin, you can produce bronze, and brass if you combine it with zinc.
 Through the years, after so many tries, bronze and brass have evolved to produce a variety of versions, which are now being used in many industries, including machine and ship parts manufacturing.
-It’s now quite easy to find the specific grade of bronze bars or brass channel products because newer versions of these metals are now available for many foundries.

 With all the facts above, it is safe to say that copper is also one of the most accessible materials on the market.
 You can find copper suppliers almost everywhere.
 If you need high-quality copper supplies, however, all you have to do is to go to the most trusted supplier.
 This is where companies like Rotax Metals come in.
 Not only do they have decades of experience in supplying materials for all kinds of project but they also have a well-executed and fully-monitored metalworking process that ensures the quality of their products.